michaelnisi/gitgo/README.md

 ## Description

-The gitgo [Node](http://nodejs.org/) module lets you execute git commands.
-It is a simple wrapper that accepts an options array with a git command and arguments.
+The gitgo [Node](http://nodejs.org/) module lets you execute Git commands from Node.
+It simply wraps a child process into a readable stream.

 ## Usage